facebookresearch/fairseq2/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Submit a request for a new feature
+about: Submit a request for a new feature.
 labels: 'enhancement, needs triage'
 ---